frederic-baucher/q4eef/README.md

 # Directory tree

 The main directories for user's of q4eef are as follow :
-- __pivots__ : stores the files exported by creator of exercise from their tools of choice (in the format recommended in the table _Creator tools_).
+- __repo4export__ : stores the files exported by creator of exercise from their tools of choice (in the format recommended in the table _Creator tools_).
 - __ready2import__ : organised by tools, stores the files to be imported in the LMS (_moodle_, ...) or quizz (_kahoot, quizizz, wooclap, ..._) tools.
 These files are copies or conversion of the original files stored in __pivots__.
-- __adapters__ : organised by tools, stores the files to be converted by an adapter.
+- __pivots4adapt__ : organised by tools, stores the files to be converted by an adapter.
 An adapter is a tool able to generate many formats from one pivot, like _digitaliser_ operated by _getmarked_ that can generate _Quizizz Excel, Kahoot Excel_ from a _getmarked_ pivot format).

 ```bash
 q4eef